 A development environment is on your computer.
 It’s the environment where you’ll conduct all your code development without touching with the actual data.
 In development, you can test upgrades, new features, and improvements without impacting the customer’s view.
 You may find bugs along the way, but that’s what this environment is meant to discover.

 In a production environment, systems go live and your developed code is released to end-users.
 You deploy completed code that has endured proper vulnerability testing and risk analysis.
 All of the testing is complete and there’s the expectation that you’ll find only minor bugs, if any.
-Once it’s released, you’re relying on it as a profit source, so you want to make sure it’s secure.
+Once it’s released, you’re relying on it as a profit source, so you want to make sure it’s secure

-Importance of Security Throughout Multiple Environments
+Importance of Security Throughout Dev, Staging, and Production

 With multiple environments comes the difficulty of securely managing them.
 Best practice is to separate your development, staging, and production environments.
 This allows each to evolve at its own pace – maybe the development environment is testing out features that won’t be available in production for at least a year – and reduces the risk of cross contamination.
 Any bugs discovered in staging, for example, will be contained within that environment and not spread any further.
 Most importantly, keeping your development, staging, and production environment separate will help protect data.